Extracurricular Activities: why bother?

 Interests outside of schoolwork and sports always look good on a school or university application, or even one day on a CV.
 These interests and pursuits show a solid foundation that can indicate the people skills, eagerness to explore new things, and dedication that many are looking for.

-Some studies, have even shown a direct correlation between participation in extracurricular activities and higher test scores and overall engagement in education.
+Some research studies including this one, have even shown a direct correlation between participation in extracurricular activities and higher test scores and overall engagement in education.

 The immediate benefits of extracurricular activities - having fun, making friends, and developing a passion - are obvious.
 However, the long-term academic benefits, people skills, and confidence that they build shouldn’t be underestimated.